Jeremy Lascelles

 Robert Jeremy Hugh Lascelles (born 14 February 1955) is a British music industry executive and occasional musician.
+He is a second cousin to King Charles III.

 Life

 Lascelles is the third child of George Lascelles, 7th Earl of Harewood, and Marion Stein, who later married Jeremy Thorpe.
 He is a great-grandson of King George V. He was educated at Westminster School, Westminster in London.

 He is a former CEO of Chrysalis Music plc.
 He has been involved in the music industry since the early 1970s.
 This included playing percussion for the Global Village Trucking Company, for whom his older brother James Lascelles played keyboards.
 He then became a tour manager in the 1970s for bands including Curved Air before moving to Virgin in 1979.
 He rose to Head of A&R under Richard Branson at Virgin where he worked for 13 years with acts such as Phil Collins, Culture Club, the Human League, and Simple Minds and set up his own independent label (Offside Records - named after his favourite cricket shot) before being hired by Chris Wright of Chrysalis in 1994 as CEO.
 He is known for his ambivalence to being related to the royal family (his godmother was Queen Elizabeth The Queen Mother).

-Lascelles stood down as CEO of Chrysalis Music in March 2012 and was subsequently named as a Visiting Professor at Leeds College of Music (LCoM), a role which commenced in October 2012.
+Lascelles stood down as CEO of Chrysalis Music in March 2012 and was subsequently named as a visiting professor at Leeds College of Music (LCoM), a role which commenced in October 2012.